 Back in the day (the dim and distant Noughties), a few big-5 publishers decided that they’d launch websites for writers.
 The idea was that they’d provide the internet infrastructure, writers would join, submit work for peer review, discuss writerly issues, and possibly even buy a few books.
 The potential cherry on the icing was that this body of work might throw up the odd publishable novel, acting as a kind of self-regulating slush-pile.
 It worked.
 Harper Collins founded Authonomy in 2008.
 One of the most active publisher-sponsored sites, they took 47 titles to print, by authors such as Miranda Dickinson, Steven Dunne and Kat French.
 But suddenly, in 2015, they announced that they were closing the site down.
 Staff at Harper Collins said that they had new channels for submissions, HarperImpulse, Voyager and The Borough Press.
 The writing community on Authonomy, of which I was a member by then, was bereft.
 Writing is a solitary occupation at the best of times, and a site where writers could ‘meet’, share critiques, swap writing tips, and give each other moral support, had come to be far more than just a channel to submission.

 The community fragmented on to half a dozen other sites, Penguin’s equivalent site BookCountry was one, and Amazon’s own Writeon was another.
 Over the next two years, these sites all closed down too, for much the same reasons as given by Harper Collins.
 The industry had moved on.
 The overheads of maintaining the site, and having staff moderating the forums, was not worth the small amount of publishing throughput they generated.
 There are some writers sites out there, the biggest and brashest being Wattpad.
-But Wattpad has no literary pretensions.
-While there’s a tiny minority there that take their writing seriously, many of the titles on the site are Twilight fan-fiction, or stories about minor characters in the Game of Thrones series.
-Not being sniffy, but these are not books that are ever going to be published.
+While there’s a tiny (but growing) minority there that take their writing seriously, many of the titles on the site are Twilight or Game of Thrones fan-fiction or other unpublishable material, and the structure of the site doesn’t lend itself to critique and peer review.
+If someone wants to review a work, it is generally a private arrangement off-site via email.

 The G600 thread